JosephChuks/kinsmen-wp/README.md

 ## Installation

-1. Download the theme zip file from the repository.
+1. Download the latest release from the [GitHub repository](https://github.com/JosephChuks/kinsmen-wp/releases).

 2. Upload and activate the theme through the WordPress dashboard.